kamax-matrix/mxgwd/README.md

 ```

 ### Configuration
 Create a file `mxgwd.yaml` in your current working directory and add the appropriate options.
+You can provide another path using the environment variable `MXGWD_CONFIG_FILE`.

 Example of pseudo-config file:
 ```yaml